tl-photography/jSync/README.md

 # jSync
-Sync large amount of files privately.
+Sync large amount of files privately between two PCs who have no public adsress via a public server.

 With jSync you can sync large amount of files from on Computer to another.
 I used that to get around AmazonWorkDocs, which is painfully slow.